amlanchak29/amlanchak29/README.md

 - 👋 Hi, I’m @amlanchak29
-- 👀 I’m interested in anything to do with data & analysis
+- 👀 I’m interested in anything to do with Product, AI, Data & Books
 - 🌱 I’m currently building Wyzr
-- 💞️ I’m looking to collaborate on data projects and ideas.

 - 📫 How to reach me: